Wills and Bequests

 - Annual Report to the Community

-- Invitations to attend MHS events with our President/CEO
+- Invitations to attend Michigan Humane events with our President/CEO

-- Opportunity to enroll in the exclusive MHS Pet Guardianship Program
+- Opportunity to enroll in the exclusive Michigan Humane Pet Guardianship Program

-As a member of the MHS Legacy Society, you can enroll in our Pet Guardianship Program.
-In the event of your death, members of the MHS Legacy Society can rely on MHS to provide transitional care and find a permanent, loving home for your pets.
+As a member of the Michigan Humane Legacy Society, you can enroll in our Pet Guardianship Program.
+In the event of your death, members of the Legacy Society can rely on us to provide transitional care and find a permanent, loving home for your pets.

-Who can I talk to about estate giving to benefit MHS?
+Who can I talk to about estate giving to benefit Michigan Humane?